 The Beginner’s Guide to Web Accessibility

-Welcome to the Beginner’s Guide to Accessibility!
-We’re glad you’re here.
-This guide is designed to teach you enough about the ins-and-outs of accessibility to get your bearings and to serve as a springboard for deeper investigation into the areas of accessibility that are most relevant to you and your needs.
+You can use this guide to get familiar with accessibility fundamentals.
+It can also serve as a springboard for deeper investigation into areas of accessibility that are most relevant to you and your interests and needs.

 Table of Contents